 The refinance rates offered to you will depend on your credit health.
-In general, current mortgage refinance rates are exceptionally low.
-If you can secure an interest rate at or below 2.5% for a 15-year refinance or under 3% for a 30-year refinance, you’re getting a historically low rate.
+In general, current mortgage refinance rates are relatively low.
+If you can secure an interest rate at or below 2.5% for a 15-year refinance or under 3% for a 30-year refinance, you’re getting a great deal.

 How Much Does a VA Refinance Cost?

 Refinance loan closing costs average 2% to 5% of the loan amount, which can add up to thousands of dollars for the average mortgage refinance.
 The exact fees you pay will vary by lender, so it’s important to shop around, and to compare Loan Estimates from a few banks, credit unions, or other lenders.